PLEASE NOTE: The ‘before’ photos shown in this post were taken by the previous owners of the property.

 The space was pretty close to what I needed but I still had to tweek a few things.
 As the ‘after’ floorplan (above) shows, I had some structural modifications made.
 These included:

-- Swapping a window for a door to create a private, guest entrance
+- Swapping a window for a door to create a private, guest entrance from the patio

 - Changing a bedroom into a kitchen

-- Blocking off the walk-in wardrobe, and
+- Blocking off a walk-in wardrobe, and

 - Adding a lock to the hallway door that led to my part of the house.